Hawaii’s whale watching season takes place from late November to mid-April.

 Tracking and staying with a whale is an acquired skill, so look for an operator with experience.
 Federal law requires all ocean vessels to maintain a distance of at least 100 yards from the whales, and less experienced operators often get too close or stay too far.
 Learn more about whale watching in Hawaii

-You’ll want to bring your camera and lots of film.
+You’ll want to bring your camera.
 A word of advice, though: Always have your camera ready.
 You never know when or where a humpback might show up.
 More whale watching tips